Antergos/TODO/Cnchi/README.md

 ### General
  - [ ] Port v0.6 changes to CLI
  - [ ] Choose a progress bar color/design.
- - [ ] Fix empty space at the bottom of some screens.

 ### Complete Test Install For Each Desktop